-Participants in the consultation workshops described their main barriers as model availability and purchase cost (Figure 14).
-Grouping their other responses into the three barrier types in Section 5 shows that issues related to market maturity (blue) were the most common.
-Confidence and knowledge were major issues, with poor understanding of ZE truck requirements still a challenge for most fleets.
-Participants recognised that confidence issues could be overcome with the right trusted information.
+Participants in the consultation workshops described their main barriers as model availability and purchase cost (see Figure 14).
+Categorising their other responses into the three barrier types shows that issues related to market maturity were the most common.
+Confidence and knowledge were major issues, with limited understanding of aspects of ZE trucks still a challenge for most fleets.
+Participants recognised that many confidence issues could be overcome with the right trusted information.